lionelchg/NumMaths/NumSystems/notes/quarteroni_2.md

 \end{align}
 $$

+where $D$ is a neighborhood of the origin for which the perturbed system still makes sense.
 Introducing the resolvent $G$ for a well-posed problem

 $$
 x = G(d)